 CSPs can helps with funds locally that provide support for instructors, new activity, and equipment

 Every English county has a County Sports Partnership (CSP).
 One role of the CSP is to support local clubs and coaches/instructors to access funding to help them to deliver sport.
 Check out the website for your local CSP to see what support they can offer you.
-Many CSPs will have funding to help train coaches & instructors, to set up new sessions (such as Sportivate and Satellite Clubs), and to promote new activity.
+Many CSPs will have funding to help train coaches & instructors, to set up new sessions, and to promote new activity.
 They will also be able to advise on other local funding that you may be able to access.

 Trips & Expeditions

 If you have club members planning an expedition check out our list of grant awarding bodies that support such trips.